PoisotLab/ms_metaweb_perspectives/README.md

-a sense, that most ecological interactions are elusive can call for a slightly different approach to sampling: once the common interactions are documented, the effort required in documenting each rare interaction will increase exponentially, and will do so for each undocumented interaction.
+a sense, that most ecological interactions are elusive can call for a slightly different approach to sampling: once the common interactions are documented, the effort required in documenting each rare interaction will increase exponentially.
 Recent proposals suggest that machine learning algorithms, in these situations, can act as data generators [@Hoffmann2019MacLea]: high quality observational data can generate the core rules underpinning the network structure, and be supplemented with synthetic data coming from predictive models, increasing the volume of information available for inference.
+Indeed,
-Indeed, @Strydom2021RoaPre suggested that knowing the metaweb may render the prediction of local networks easier, because it fixes an "upper bound" on which interactions can exist.
-A probabilistic metaweb represents an aggregation of informative priors on the interactions, an elusive information with the potential to boost our predictive ability [@Bartomeus2016ComFra].
+@Strydom2021RoaPre suggested that knowing the metaweb may render the prediction of local networks easier, because it fixes an "upper bound" on which interactions can exist.
+In this context a probabilistic metaweb represents an aggregation of informative priors on the interactions, elusive information with the potential to boost our predictive ability [@Bartomeus2016ComFra].

 ![Overview of the embedding process.
 A network (*A*), possibly represented as its adjacency matrix (*B*), is converted into a lower-dimensional object (*C*)